MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/index.md

 <!-- ---------- -->
 * Updated the WebMessageObjects API to allow injecting DOM objects into WebView2 content that's constructed via the app and via the `CoreWebView2.PostWebMessage` API in the other direction.
-Added a new web object type to represent a file system handle.
+Added a new web object type to represent a file system handle that can be posted to the web content to provide it with filesystem access.

 ##### [.NET/C#](#tab/dotnetcsharp)